-The purchase periods have expired, and no purchase commitments remain for all PSSA series investors as of March 31, 2022 and 2021.
+The purchase periods have expired, and no purchase commitments remain for all PSSA series investors as of March 31, 2023 and March 31, 2022.

 The initial purchase period for the credit union investor expired on November 21, 2020, with automatic one-year extensions available until the purchase commitment is fulfilled.
-As of March 31, 2022 and 2021, the remaining purchase commitment available from the credit union investor was approximately \$8.8 million.
+As of March 31, 2023 and 2022, the remaining purchase commitment available from the credit union investor was approximately \$8.8 million.

-There are no defined purchase periods or purchase commitments under the agreement with Freddie Mac.
+There are no defined purchase periods or purchase commitments under the agreements with Freddie Mac and Providence Bank.